Skip to main content

 Core Concepts

-• Web, CLI, and Agent are entry channels, not separate business systems
+• Web, API, future CLI, and Agent are entry channels, not separate business systems

 • core capabilities are owned by the server-side control plane